markd2/SwiftUIPlay/questions.md

 * [ ] EnvironmentKey - requires `static defaultValue`
       - need this to add custom things to the environment
 * [ ] EnvironmentValues - lets us use the key as a keypath
+* [ ] PreferenceKey - requires default value and a reduce method

 ==================================================
 # Random things of interest